Did you know that lead can be really dangerous for your children? Not only that, but lead exposure is not just from old water pipes!

 - Ask lessees or home sellers point-blank about lead before committing to a home.
 You can have lead testing performed if desired.

-And if you have any concerns or questions about lead contamination, I’ve actually led lead remediation projects, so I’d be happy to help.
+And if you have any concerns or questions about lead contamination, I’ve led lead remediation projects.
+I’d be happy to help or answer questions about lead in paint or soil.
 Just comment below!